-Our biggest need during the three years that TJ lived at home was respite.
-We just needed a break from time to time to rest and recharge.
-We had two options for TJ’s care on the brain injury waiver.
-One, we could choose to be TJ’s care provider and get paid for taking care of him by the State, or, two, we could put him in adult daycare or be given an allowance and hire our own caregivers to care for him while we worked.
-We chose the first option because of lack of trust with outside facilities and also because we felt it would be too tiring for both of us to work all day and then come home at night and take care of him.
-As his paid care provider, we were not given any respite services from the State.
-Through Medicaid there was a small amount of respite available, but because TJ had a trach, he needed skilled care, and they could not staff it.
-All they could provide was a CNA, so, therefore, we received no respite through Medicaid.
+Respite was our biggest need during the three years that TJ lived at home.
+We needed a break from time to time to rest and recharge.
+We had two options for TJ’s care on the brain injury waiver: One, provide care to TJ ourselves and receive payment from the state.
+Two, place him in adult daycare or be given an allowance and hire our own caregivers to care for him while we worked.
+We chose the first option because of lack of trust with outside facilities and also because we felt it would be too tiring for both of us to work all day and then come home at night and provide care.
+As his paid care provider, we were not given any respite services from the state.
+There was a small amount of respite available from Medicaid, but because TJ had a trach and needed skilled care, they could not provide staffing.

 For the purpose of writing this post, I spoke to many special needs families in an attempt to gather information about their needs.
-I found some families feel like they get enough respite on their waivers and sometimes don’t even use all of their allotted respite, but I also found other families who are exhausted and feel that they do not receive enough respite and that it is a major problem.
+I found some families who feel like they get enough respite on their waivers and sometimes don’t even use all of their allotted respite.
+However, I also found other families who are exhausted and feel that they do not receive enough respite and that it is a major problem.

-One mom with two special needs children applied for the intellectual disabilities waiver.
+One mom with two children with special needs applied for the intellectual disabilities waiver.
 The waiting list at the time of application was over two years.
 During the course of those two years, they moved to another house, and the waiver acceptance letter was sent to the old address.
-When she called to inquire about the status of the application, she was told the letter of acceptance had been mailed to the old address a while back and she had missed the deadline for the time to respond.
-She was told that there was nothing that could be done about it, and they were put back on the bottom of the list.
+When she called to inquire about the status of the application, she was told the letter of acceptance had been mailed to the old address and that she had missed the deadline for the time to respond.
+She was told there was nothing that could be done about it, and they were put back on the bottom of the list.
 Currently they are still not on any waivers, and the only respite they receive is from what their church offers, which is three hours a month.
-They look forward to it all month only to sometimes find out that it has been cancelled due to a lack of volunteers to care for the children.
+They look forward to it all month, only to sometimes find out it has been cancelled due to a lack of volunteers.

 A few months ago I met a special needs mom new to our church, and one of the first things she said to me was, “We have no respite.”
 Upon hearing her distress, my heart ached for her because I understood the exhaustion and despair she feels.
-She and her husband are now in their retirement years and caring for their son is becoming too difficult for them physically.
-Her son is on a vent at night when he sleeps, and she is terrified of what is going to happen to him once he is put into a nursing home.
+She and her husband are now in their retirement years.
+Providing care to their son is becoming too difficult for them physically.
+Her son uses a ventilator at night when he sleeps.
+She is terrified of what could happen to him if he is placed in a nursing facility.

-Another friend cares for her brain injured loved one by herself at home because he experienced abuse while in a facility.
+Another friend cares for her loved one with a brain injury by herself at home because he experienced abuse while in a facility.
 She works at home three days a week and goes to the office two days a week while two caregivers she trusts care for him at home.
 She said she is exhausted and needs a break but doesn’t want to burn her caregivers out and doesn’t trust him with anyone else because of the past abuse.
 She rarely receives any respite.

-A young, newly married, stay-at-home mom has two toddler boys, and one of them has a speech disorder and some cognitive issues.
-Because he is frustrated from not being able to communicate, he screams all day long.
-By the end of the week, she is about to lose her mind.
-They have applied to be on a waiver, and if accepted they will eventually receive some respite, but the waiting list is long.
+A young, newly married, stay-at-home mom has two toddler boys, and one of them has a speech disorder and cognitive issues.
+Because he is frustrated from not being able to communicate, he screams all day.
+By the end of the week, she says she is about to lose her mind.
+They have applied to be on a waiver.
+If accepted they will eventually receive some respite, but the waiting list is long.
 She was told it could be up to two years or longer before they will receive any help.

-By sharing my story and other family’s stories in this Respite Care series, you may now be more aware and understand better the needs and challenges special needs families are experiencing.
+By sharing my story and other family’s stories, you may now be more aware and understand better the needs and challenges special needs families are experiencing.
 You may want to help but are not sure how.
 Below is a list of practical ways that you can help special needs families:

 Begin a Special Needs Ministry at Your Church Many churches are recognizing the need for programs within the church for individuals with special needs and have developed special needs ministries.
-If you attend a church that doesn’t have a special needs ministry, if you feel so led, it may be something you might want to consider discussing with church leadership who can help aid in that process.
+If you attend a church that doesn’t have a special needs ministry, consider discussing with church leadership the possibility of starting a ministry.

-Now that TJ has passed away, Travis and I serve as buddies a couple of Sundays a month.
-Frequently, I buddy with one little boy with Down’s syndrome who is 9 years old.
-Every morning when I walk into the classroom, he is there waiting for me.
-An enormous smile breaks out across his face when he sees me, and he runs to me and throws his arms around me.
-We then walk hand in hand to his classroom.
-During music time, I stand quietly by and watch him while he enjoys worship.
-My heart sometimes feels like it will explode because it is overfilled with joy from watching him sing and dance.
+Now that TJ has passed away, Travis and I serve as buddies two Sundays a month.
+Frequently, I buddy with a 9-year-old boy with Down’s syndrome.
+Every morning when I walk into the classroom, an enormous smile breaks out across his face.
+He runs and throws his arms around me.
+We walk hand in hand to his classroom.
+During music time, I stand quietly by and watch him enjoy worship.
+My heart sometimes feels like it will explode.
+I am overfilled with joy watching him sing and dance.
 Afterward we break into small groups.
-I may have to gently direct him a couple of times or help him with his lesson, but otherwise that is about as hard as it gets.
-Almost every Sunday toward the end of group time when he is getting tired, he plops down on my lap, shoves his thumb in his mouth, and snuggles into me as we wait for his parents to pick him up.
-He is an absolute joy, and I feel so blessed that I get to be his buddy.
-This is a good example of what you can expect if you volunteer in a Special Needs Ministry.
+I may gently direct him a couple of times or help him with his lesson, but otherwise that is about as hard as it gets.
+Almost every Sunday at the end of group time, he becomes tired.
+He plops down on my lap, shoves his thumb in his mouth, and snuggles into me as we wait for his parents to pick him up.
+He is an absolute joy, and I feel extremely blessed from the privilege of being his buddy.
+This is a good example of what to expect if you volunteer in a Special Needs Ministry.

 Other Various Ways If none of the above ways to serve appeals to you, there are other ways you can serve in a Special Needs Ministry.
-You can volunteer for once-a-year events like the Wonderfully Made Family Camp or Night to Shine.
+Consider volunteering for once-a-year events like Wonderfully Made Family Camp or Night to Shine.
 You can provide transportation, shop for events, do food preparation, or serve on a leadership team.

 It is a great time to be a part of a special needs ministry.
 I believe God has heard the cry of special needs families and has seen their suffering, loneliness, and isolation.
 He is working and moving in this ministry, and exciting things are happening!

 Respite Home For several years I have had a dream of building a respite home.
-After sharing this with our special needs coordinator, I discovered she has had the same dream as well.
+After sharing this with our special needs coordinator, I discovered she has had the same dream.

 During the week, the respite home would be used for training opportunities for people with special needs.
-It would hold classes for cooking, lawn care, folding clothes, woodworking, crochet, karate, etc. The home could also be used as a place that gives opportunities for people with special needs to work, like stuffing envelopes, while being supervised.
-It would be a place where individuals with special needs can learn, grow, and build positive relationships with one another while they’re learning new skills.
+The home would provide classes for cooking, lawn care, folding clothes, woodworking, crochet, karate, etc. The home could also be used as a place of employment that gives opportunities for people with special needs to work while being supervised.
+The home would be a place where individuals with special needs can learn, grow, and build positive relationships with one another while they’re learning new skills.

 Please join us in prayer that God would provide the funds, staff, and location to undertake this project.
 We think it would be a huge benefit to the special needs families in our community.